 In addition to this, in order to ensure the effective conduct of cyclical reviews and to help inform when an ad hoc review might be appropriate, maintaining some element of proportionate active awareness of the industry and recognised regulators will be important.
 We will gather information from the following four main sources:

 We will establish means by which all interested parties can submit relevant information, in writing, online or by telephone.
-We will also establish a whistleblowing hotline.

 Interested Parties (including members of the public)